-The health insurance penalty imposed by the Affordable Care Act (ACA) is in its waning days.
-It doesn't matter if you're low income, high income, or if you fall somewhere in between—the Tax Cuts and Jobs Act, signed into law in December 2017, dealt the penalty known as the "shared responsibility payment" a death blow.
+The federal individual mandate health insurance penalty imposed by the Affordable Care Act (ACA) no longer exists for any American.
+It doesn't matter if you're low-income or high-income or if you fall somewhere in between—2017's Tax Cuts and Jobs Act (TCJA) dealt the penalty known as the "shared responsibility payment" a death blow.
 The ACA itself is still alive and well, but the TCJA effectively and indefinitely eliminated the penalty for lack of insurance beginning in the 2019 tax year.

-The IRS might not know just by looking at your tax return whether you're required to make the shared responsibility payment.
-You don't want the IRS and their computers guessing about your situation because when the IRS makes guesses, it usually means you're going to pay more tax.
-Protect yourself by telling the IRS exactly what's going on by taking one of these two steps.
+The IRS might not know, just by looking at your tax return, whether you're required to make the shared responsibility payment.
+Protect yourself by taking one of these two steps.

-The IRS Instructions for Form 8965 provides a full list of possible exemptions available to all taxpayers.
-Some come with a code letter that you can enter on Form 8965 in Part III if you can't check off box 7.
-For example, members of certain Indian tribes and religious sects are exempt, as are taxpayers who were incarcerated during the tax year and those who have suffered a hardship during the tax year
+The IRS Instructions for Form 8965 provide a full list of possible exemptions available to all taxpayers.
+For example, members of certain Indian tribes and healthcare-sharing ministries are exempt, as are taxpayers who were incarcerated during the tax year.

 Some exemptions apply specifically to taxpayers who simply could not afford coverage for one reason or another.
 Code G is for "general hardships," and it includes situations such as homelessness, bankruptcy, or eviction.
-You can also use Code G if your state did not expand Medicare coverage and your income for the year was below 138 percent of the federal poverty line based on the size of your family.
+You can also use Code G if your state did not expand Medicare coverage, and your income for the year was below 138% of the federal poverty line, based on the size of your family.